 As more of the population conducts their online affairs from a mobile device, the importance of a mobile optimized (responsive) website continues to grow.
 If you’re not marketing on mobile, you’re missing out on a vast segment of your potential audience.
 Law firm marketing has gone mobile, make sure you do too.

 #6 — CTAs

 A CTA is a call to action, something that tells your website visitors what you want them to do.
 Your website should have at least one on each page and be aligned with the content around it to get people moving in the direction you want.

 #7 — Popups

-It’s essential to test popups on your site.
+Testing popups on your site are essential.
 While a few of your prospects may consider them to be annoying, their positives greatly exceed their negatives.
-If what you offer can really help your visitors, you need to get the solution in front of them.
+If what you offer can help your visitors, you need to get the solution in front of them.
 Pop-ups work.
-It also breaks the website flipping cruise control that visitors can get stuck in.
+It also breaks the website flipping cruise control that visitors can get stuck in their buying journey.
 Don’t miss these case studies about their efficacy.

 You’ll be able to generate far more leads with the help of popups, and leads are a highly valuable commodity in law firm marketing.

 One of the hardest parts of law firm marketing is building trust.
 Digital marketing makes that easier.
 Highlight recent reviews and testimonials.
 Use social listening tools to see where your firm is mentioned online and you’ll be able to showcase the positive things your customers are saying.
 Additonally, including your brand promise or guarantee in a prominent location is an incredibly important aspect of the trust building process.